 A problem arises in any Christian circle when men begin to depend upon numbers.
 One of the great principles which runs through the Bible, from beginning to end, is that God never wins His battles by a majority.
 When we begin to think that the cause of Christ is losing out because the number of Christians is decreasing in proportion to the population of the world, we have succumbed to the false philosophy that God wins His battles by numbers.
 In many instances throughout the Bible we are taught that God does not rely upon numbers but upon quality.
 There is the story of Gideon, with God's deliberate reduction of the number of men supporting him from 32,000 to 300.There is also the story of David and Goliath, the deliverance of Israel by a single shepherd boy with a single sling and a single rock from the brook.
 There is the story of Samson, who slew the Philistines with nothing but the jawbone of a donkey.
 Thus, all through Chronicles, the same principle is repeated as we find the emphasis upon God's method of the development of quality rather than quantity.

 As the result of David's departure from this principle, and because the whole nation looked to him as king, God's judgment was exceedingly severe.
 The prophet Gad was sent to David to give him the three choices of punishment.
 When the angel of the Lord came into the midst of the people pestilence raged throughout the nation.
 David saw the angel with his sword stretched out over the city of Jerusalem, ready to slay there also, and David pled with God saying, "It is my fault; why do you take vengeance upon these others?
 I am the one to blame" (see 21: 17).
-Then God instructed him to buy the cattle and the threshing floor of Ornan (spelled Araunah in I Samuel).
+Then God instructed him to buy the cattle and the threshing floor of Ornan (spelled Araunah in 2 Samuel 24).
 On this spot David erected an altar and worshiped God.
 The altar was placed where the angel of God stayed his hand from judgment.

 AUTHORITY OF THE TEMPLE